dstim-degree-objectives

 1. In general, to demonstrate appraisal and assimilation of scientific evidence, evaluation, and improvement of patient care.

-2. Improvement in Practice, Specifically to demonstrate:
+2. Improvement in Practice, specifically to demonstrate:

 Ongoing reading about current clinical problems.